First-Year Seminar

 FYS 148 Pleasures, Politics and Power: Food in Literature and Culture (4 Credits)

 This first-year seminar examines the pleasures, passions, politics, economics and toxicities of food through the works of writers, chefs, artists and critics who celebrate and critique how food heals, harms, nourishes and pleases.
 Food plays a critical and dynamic role in fiction, poetry, mystery, memoir, film and recipe books.
 This course analyzes literary portrayals of and engagements with a range of foods, including fast food, desserts, holiday feasts, haute cuisine, street food and “junk food,” as well as issues involving abundance, scarcity and nutrition.
 Through study of food in literature and culture, this course also considers concerns central to critical food studies, including power, colonialism, capitalism, identity and the environment.
-Restrictions: First years only; students are limited to one first-year seminar.
+This course counts toward the English major.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {A}{H}{L}

 Fall